 • CV, incl. photograph

-• letter of recommendation by an editor or supervisor, supporting the application
+• letter of motivation and a letter of recommendation by an editor or supervisor, supporting the application

-• four written samples of work (TV and radio journalists are asked to send a comprehensive list of contributions).
+• three written samples of work (TV and radio journalists are asked to send a comprehensive list of contributions).

 • scholars from Germany should select three media and countries they would like to stay and journalists from the other countries should come up with at least two prefered host media in Germany they would be interested being placed at.